 Other Baits: Anglers specalising in fishing for species such as mullet can have success with baits associated more with freshwater fishing such as maggots, bread and processed meat such as ham.
 Earthworms can also prove effective for mullet and anglers fishing far inland for species such as flounder also report that earthworms can catch this species.
 Some anglers have reported that meat such as bacon, ham, pork and chicken can catch sea fish species, although using a more conventional sea fishing bait is almost always likely to prove more effective.

 Cocktail Baits: Cocktail baits are simply two or more baits combined together on the same hook.
 An example of a large cocktail bait would be a lugworm and squid combination presented on pennell hooks to catch cod, while smaller cocktail baits could consist of tipping off a ragworm bait with a strip of mackerel as a flatfish bait.
 For a full article looking at cocktails baits click here.

-Often when fishing anglers will talk about ‘the scent trail’.
-This refers to the juices and blood that leak out of a bait once it is in the water and attract fish.
-When night fishing the scent trail is the only thing a fish can use to locate food, and therefore anglers’ baits.
+When fishing anglers will often talk about ‘the scent trail’.
+This refers to the juices and blood that emanate from a bait once it is in the water and attract fish.
+When night fishing the scent trail is the only thing a fish can use to locate food (and therefore anglers’ baits) and even in daylight and clear water the scent trail will be the main thing which fish use to find baits.
 A good quality bait will leave a good scent trail for some time before becoming washed out and needing to be reeled in and replaced.
-By accurately casting in the same place a scent trail will be built up in that part of the sea, and it stands to reason that a number of anglers fishing together will leave a stronger scent trail than an angler fishing alone.
-Once baits have been cast out they should not be cast out a second time as the vast majority of the scent and juice will be washed out and they will provide little, or at least massively reduced, attraction to fish.
+By accurately casting in and around the same place a scent trail will be built up in that part of the sea, and it stands to reason that a number of anglers fishing together will leave a stronger scent trail than an angler fishing alone.
+Once baits have been cast out they should not be cast out a second time as the vast majority of the scent and juice will be washed out and they will provide little, or at least reduced, attraction to fish.